rogincodes/Shonen-Kicks/README.md

 🔗 **[Visit Shonen Kicks](https://rogincodes.github.io/Shonen-Kicks/)**

-> **Note**: The website is hosted on a free plan here in GitHub, so it may take some time to load all the images.
+> **Note**: This website is hosted on GitHub Pages’ free plan, so image loading might take a little longer than usual.

 ## 🚀 Features